Fermi (microarchitecture): Dual Warp Scheduler

 At the SM level, each warp scheduler distributes warps of 32 threads to its execution units.
 Each SM features two warp schedulers and two instruction dispatch units, allowing two warps to be issued and executed concurrently.
 The dual warp scheduler selects two warps, and issues one instruction from each warp to a group of 16 cores, 16 load/store units, or 4 SFUs.

 Most instructions can be dual issued; two integer instructions, two floating instructions, or a mix of integer, floating point, load, store, and SFU instructions can be issued concurrently.

 Double precision instructions do not support dual dispatch with any other operation.

 Performance

 The theoretical single-precision processing power of a Fermi GPU in GFLOPS is computed as 2 (operations per FMA instruction per CUDA core per cycle) × number of CUDA cores × shader clock speed (in GHz).
 Note that the previous generation Tesla could dual-issue MAD+MUL to CUDA cores and SFUs in parallel, but Fermi lost this ability as it can only issue 32 instructions per cycle per SM which keeps just its 32 CUDA cores fully utilized.
 Therefore, it is not possible to leverage the SFUs to reach more than 2 operations per CUDA core per cycle.

 The theoretical double-precision processing power of a Fermi GPU is 1/2 of the single precision performance on GF100/110.
-However, in practice this double-precision power is only available on professional Quadro and Tesla cards, while consumer GeForce cards are capped to 1/8.
+However, in practice this double-precision power is only available on professional Quadro and Tesla cards, while consumer GeForce cards are artificially capped to 1/8.